 I quit coaching today.
 Countless dollars, hours, and effort have been put behind me.

-When I was very young, I’m not certain what age I was – probably elementary school, I played on a SAY soccer team.
+When I was very young, I’m not sure what age I was – probably elementary school, I played on a SAY soccer team.
 I was shy, not the most aggressive or the most skilled, but I had a role on the team.
-To this day I remember my coaches names – Durbin and Renner.
-I probably can’t remember my elementary teachers names as well.
+To this day I remember my coach’s names – Durbin and Renner.
+I probably can’t remember my elementary teachers’ names as well.
 They both were good coaches and always made certain all of us knew we contributed to the team’s success.
-As a young adult I had the opportunity to coach and thought I should pass on that postiive experience I had gained from my coaches to another generation.
+As a young adult, I had the opportunity to coach and thought I should pass on that positive experience I had gained from my coaches to another generation.

-When Matt was five, back in 1993 I coached his indoor team upstairs at the Rec.
-It was little more then a pack of kids running loose after the ball but it was terribly entertaining.
-I coached him outdoors in the Rec departments leagues.
+When Matt was five, back in 1993, I coached his indoor team upstairs at the Rec.
+It was little more than a pack of kids running loose after the ball, but it was terribly entertaining.
+I coached him outdoors in the Rec department leagues.
 When he made Von Clendenon’s team I helped as an assistant.
 I was glad to help and I although my participation dropped off after a while I enjoyed it and thought I made a difference.

 Michelle was there every step of the way.
-She tried to keep up with Matt indoor at the Rec and as result she probably got a head start on some of her peers.
+She tried to keep up with Matt indoor at the Rec, and as a result, she probably got a head start on some of her peers.
 Through the years I coached both her and Matt in Rec.
-It was tough but rewarding coaching two teams.
+It was tough but rewarding coaching, two teams.
 I tried to learn the pitfalls of coaching watching Von coach Matt’s team.
-I learned some good lessons and some bad but I tried to apply them all to Michelle’s teams.
+I learned some good lessons and some bad, but I wanted to apply them all to Michelle’s teams.

 After the end of this past season, my parents held a parents meeting without me.
 They decided I was no longer the right person to coach their daughters.
-I was not providing enough technical instruction, I was not motivating them and I was not providing enough discipline.
+I was not providing enough technical instruction, I was not motivating them, and I was not providing enough discipline.
 I was called by a parent and asked to meet ‘over drinks to discuss soccer’.
-When I got their, there were three fathers.
-They informed me of the parents decision.
+When I got there, there were three fathers.
+They informed me of the parent’s decision.
 They informed me that all of the parents except the three new families to the team had met and reached the above conclusions.

 I take no consolation in this news.
 I only feel manipulated and bullied.
 I’ve made the right decision.
 Life is too short to spend in the company of people who behave in this manner.
 There are parents who I respect for the position they took.
 In some respects they have paid a higher price then I have.
 Relationships have been broken or stressed.